Do you doubt you can fly?

 So how do we find the balance between believing we can fly … and counting the cost of flying lessons?

 1. Determine the destination.
 The first thing before taking off is to determine where we want to go.
-Do we hope to fly to higher education?
-Soar toward opening that consulting business?
+Do we hope to soar to higher education?
+To opening that consulting business?
 Or that used-books-and-coffee shop?
 Do we want to take wing to a third world country to help provide medical care?
-Do we dream of establishing a non-profit for outreach to battered women, fostering a child, or volunteering to listen to second graders read?
+Do we dream of fostering a child, establishing a non-profit for outreach to battered women, or volunteer to listen to second graders read?

 2. Draft a list of action items.
 List the logical steps for getting a dream off the ground.
 Like, signing up for that course.
 Submitting a business plan.
 Connecting with a medical missions organization.
 Learning more about foster care.
 Or making an appointment with a CPA who specializes in non-profits.